 - Oral presentation

-- Poster view display
+- Poster view display and presentation

 - Licence agreement: The authors, represented by the presenting author, will have to sign an agreement to grant EULAR the right to use the entire presentation (slides, video and audio recording during the conference) during the congress and subsequently for (paid or unpaid) educational purposes.